 The Blochairn Car Boot Sale will remain closed for the moment as we further investigate and implement the suitable measures to allow for a safe operation.

 For more information visit City Property Markets website.

 Please note the following information is not necessarily endorsed by Glasgow City Council.
 Please follow all Government and relevant guidelines when accessing services.

 A community care grant aims to help people who may have to go into care unless they get some support to stay at home.
 Or if they are leaving any form of care and need help to set-up their own home.

 Applications for community care grants will be processed within 15 working days.
 Awards may be given for goods and services.

 Due to the ongoing coronavirus pandemic we cannot reach as many applications within the 15 day timescale, this means that we may take longer to make our decisions.
 However, we will endeavour to get back to you as soon as we can, and we appreciate your patience at this time.

-Officers are authorised in terms of The Health Protection (Coronavirus) (Restrictions and Requirements) (Scotland) Regulations 2020 and will investigate non-compliance with the regulations in commercial premises.
-To minimise the potential for non-compliance and risk to public health we are also proactively providing advice to businesses.
+Officers are authorised in terms of The Health Protection (Coronavirus) (Requirements) (Scotland) Regulations 2021 and will investigate non-compliance with the regulations in commercial premises.

-Businesses currently trading, or preparing to re-open, require to have controls in place to ensure compliance with the coronavirus regulations and wider Health and Safety requirements in relation to COVID-19.
-It is recommended all businesses are familiar with the Health Protection Scotland guidance for non-healthcare settings as well as the relevant sector specific guidance from the Scottish Government.
+Businesses are required to ensure compliance with the coronavirus regulations and wider Health and Safety requirements in relation to COVID-19.
+It is recommended all businesses are familiar with the Health Protection Scotland guidance for non-healthcare settings as well as the current guidance from the Scottish Government.
 To assist businesses in preparing and documenting their COVID-19 controls we have produced the following guidance and templates: